Rights and Responsibilities of Unmarried Parents

 A ROP is as serious and final as a court order “adjudicating” (establishing) paternity.
 When signing a ROP, each parent is giving up the right to genetic testing to find out if the man is the child’s biological father.
 The father is giving up his right to a court trial about paternity.
 Both parents give up their right to a lawyer.
 If you are not sure, do not sign this important legal document.

-If either parent is under 18 years old when signing the ROP, then the ROP is only a “presumption of paternity” if paternity is later challenged in court.
+If either parent is under 18 years old when signing the ROP, then the ROP is only a “presumption of paternity” (taken for granted) if paternity is later challenged in court.

 Where can I find the ROP form?